Java and OOP Fundamentals

 Question 7: this Keyword

-Used to disambiguate between fields and parameters or pass the current object to another method or constructor.
+this refers to the current instance.
+It is used to disambiguate between fields and parameters or pass the current object to another method or constructor.

 Question 8: == vs .equals()